-As per the official data of ceasefire violation done by Pakistan especially after the Modi Government, we find that the percentage and the numbers have increased every year after 2014.
-Data says that in the year 2021 till February 1, more than 300 times with one causality had been reported after the ceasefire violation by Pakistan.
-The highest number of ceasefire violation by Pakistan was in the year 2020 after the 2003 truce.
-There were 5100 instances of ceasefire violations by Pakistan in the year 2020 along the border of J&K in which 36 lost their lives including 24 security personals and 130 people injured.
-The number of ceasefire violations by Pakistani troops in 2020 was over five times that of 2017 when 971 cases were reported in which 31 people -- 12 civilians and 19 security forces personnel -- were killed and 151 suffered injures.
+As per the official Dara of ceasefire violation done by Pakistan especially after the Modi Government, we find that the percentage and the number has increased every year after 2014.
+Data says that in the year 2021 till February 1 more than 300 times with one fatal causality has reported about ceasefire violation by Pakistan.
+The highest number of ceasefire violation by Pakistan is in the year 2020 after the 2003 truce.
+There were 5100 instances of ceasefire violation by Pakistan in the year 2020 along the border of J&K in which 36 lives left including 24 security personals and 130 people injured.
+The number of ceasefire violations by Pakistani troops in 2020 was over five times that of 2017 when 971 cases were reported in which 31 people — 12 civilians and 19 security forces personnel — were killed and 151 suffered injures.

-There were 3289 ceasefire violations by Pakistan along the Indo- Pak border in the year 2019 of which 1565 ceasefire violation had taken place since August.
-After the abrogation of article 370, the intensity of ceasefire violation has increased as Pakistan reluctant to accept its revocation and to accept J&K as a union territory of India.
+There is were 3289 ceasefire violation by Pakistan along the Indo- Pak border in the year 2019 in which 1565 ceasefire violation had taken place since August.
+After the abrogation of article 370, the intensity of ceasefire violation has increased as Pakistan was not ready to digest this revocation and to accept J&K as the union territory of India.

-In 2018, Jammu and Kashmir had recorded 2,936 instances of ceasefire violations by Pakistan with an average of eight cases per day, in which 61 people were killed and over 250 injured.
+In 2018, Jammu and Kashmir had recorded 2,936 instances of ceasefire violations by Pakistan with an average of eight cases daily, in which 61 people were killed and over 250 injured.

 Before the ceasefire agreement, as many as 8,376 incidents of shelling and firing by Pakistani troops were reported in 2002.
 For three years – 2004, 2005 and 2006 – there was not a single such violation on the border.
 However, there had been a gradual increase in ceasefire violations by Pakistan since 2009.
 People living near the border in Jammu, Kathua, Kupwara and Baramulla, Samba, Rajouri and Poonch districts were also severely hit by firing and shelling by Pakistani troops during the year.